 - Clothing and equipment as detailed on the Kit List

 - Any other items not listed in the Trip Notes

 - Personal spending money.

-A private transfer will take you from Kiruna Airport to Abisko, which takes approximately 1.5 hours.
-After checking in to your room you will meet your Swedish Mountain Guide who will provide you with a full briefing of your adventure that lies ahead.
-Later in the evening a 3 course dinner will be served in the restaurant.
-Our Lodging in freshly renovated 4-bedded hostel rooms with shared bathroom.
-Time permitting, we may have the opportunity for an optional trip to the Abisko Sky station to view the Aurora.
+On your arrival into Kiruna on the recommended Adventurous Ewe flight time, you will be met with a transfer to take you from Kiruna Airport to Abisko, taking approximately 1.5 hours.
+Arriving at your Swedish hostel you will meet your Swedish Arctic Guide who will provide you with a full briefing of your adventure that lies ahead.
+Later in the evening dinner will be served in the restaurant with your chance to sample some Swedish cuisine.
+Your lodging for this evening is in freshly renovated 4-bedded hostel rooms with shared bathroom.
+Time permitting, you may have the opportunity for an optional trip to the Abisko Sky station to view the Aurora.